QueenBeeSC/swarm.city-Terminal/README.md

 <br>

-## Create new user / Restore a backup file
+## Create new user

 There are several ways to create a new Swarm City wallet.
-When creating a new wallet it is stored locally on your device, no central database.
+The new wallet it is stored locally on your device, no central database.
 The password you choose will be used to encrypt your wallet on your device.
+There is no way to recover lost passwords.

+## Restore a backup file

 Restore a backup file can only be used to retrieve a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the device through the Terminal.